R-nvim/R.nvim/README.md

 - `rproj_prioritise` can be configured to control how `.Rproj` files change the behaviour of R.nvim.
 Amongst other things, this may affect whether `<LocalLeader>,` inserts `|>` or `%>%`.

+- `objbr_mappings` can be configured to run R commands on objects in the current session.

 ## Screenshots and videos